livingearth-system/livingearth-system.github.io/themes/accounts/index.md

 title: "Accounts"

-# NOT INCLUDED: header: "Acounts"
+# NOT INCLUDED: header: "Accounts"
 headerTop: "Accounts "
 subtitle: "Valuing nature and people’s contribution through accounting of natural capital and ecosystem services and opportunities for planning future landscapes. "
 background: "#072857"